Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 – I think it’s an important thing that all people should understand once again: no matter what, we understand that in Russia – as well as among the citizens of Russia who left the Russian Federation – forever or not for a long time, it doesn’t matter, for sure there is a large percentage of people who support the truth.
 I won’t even force them to say that they support Ukraine – [just] support the truth.
 Because it is important to understand the truth yourself and dot the “and”.
 [But there is also] a large percentage of people who support the policy of the current president of the Russian Federation.

-I just want all these parties to analyze the situation more, to support the truth and Ukraine more.
-To knock more on their neighbors, relatives, loved ones.
+I just want all these parties to analyse the situation more, to support the truth and Ukraine more.
+To knock more on their neighbours, relatives, loved ones.
 Because without this it is impossible to pass this...
 This informational curtain, which used to be iron, but now it has become informational.
 It is impossible to break it without journalists, people of culture, people of art, writers, actors.
 Teachers who can give knowledge to children.
 I know it's a risk.
 I know, I understand.
 But nevertheless, without it it will be impossible to finish anything.
 This war will not end, because the war will not end with the fact that we will end hostilities ...
-Protect our territory, and Russia will end its actions here - this will not end the war, you understand?
+Protect our territory, and Russia will end its actions here – this will not end the war, you understand?
 Fences over which grenades fly do not prevent war.
 Something will end, such a moment will come.
 War ...
-You remember Preobrazhensky, devastation - it is in the minds.
+You remember Preobrazhensky, devastation – it is in the minds.
 Therefore, the war will end when everyone wants to accept that it was a big mistake of the Russian authorities, which led to a catastrophe for the Russian people.
 And to the tragedy between the relations of the Ukrainian and Russian peoples.
 And when this becomes clear, only then will it be possible to conclude how long this war will drag on.

 Therefore, it seems to me that you need to think about your children and grandchildren, there is nothing to think about yourself.
 Today, adults, like you and me, will never forgive each other for anything.
 I don't believe in it anymore.
 I just saw how the Russians react, I saw the percentage of support for Putin and so on.
 I mean, not him, but his actions.
 It's impossible.
 But we have to fight for our children and grandchildren.
 This is a great chance, because we understand that we will not move from these lands: neither we nor you, which is fair.